brooklynrail/brooklynrail-platform/content/people/mimi-tempestt-1.md

   was selected for participation in the Lambda Literary Writers Retreat for Emerging LGBTQ Voices & writers, and was a Creative Fellow at The Ruby in San Francisco.
 She is the 2023 recipient of the SFF/Nomadic Press Literary Prize in Poetry.
-Her second book, _the delicacy of embracing spirals_, is forthcoming with City Lights in the Fall.
-Her works can be found in Foglifter, Interim Poetics, and The Studio Museum in Harlem."
+Her second book, _the delicacy of embracing spirals_, is now available from City Lights.
+Her works can be found in _Foglifter, Interim Poetics,_ and The Studio Museum in Harlem."
 portraits:
   - media: 2023/06/mimi-tempestt
 website: https://express.adobe.com/page/pPXmIBhFr2Fer/